Goziee-git/AWS-solutions-architect-project-demo/Three-tier-architecture/README.md

 - inside the instance you can do the command to see the services you installed running ```systemctl list-units --all | grep httpd```
 ![web-server-terminal](images/web-server-terminal.png)
 - you can also attempt to reach the server over the browser using the public ip address of the web-server.
 This will give you the outcome __**It Works**__

 ![web-server-browser](images/web-server-browser.png)

 - follow the steps again to create the app-server
 - choose the VPC for our Project
 - choose the ```Private-subnet-1``` as our subnet,
 - **Disable** ```auto-assign-public-ip-address```
 - Bootstrap the instance using this app data script

 ```bash
 #!/bin/bash
 sudo yum install -y mariadb-server
 sudo service mariadb start
 ```

-here is a detailed instruction of what the command does
+**here is a detailed instruction of what the command does**

 1. sudo yum install -y mariadb-server
-   • **sudo:** Executes the command with superuser/administrator privileges
+-  **sudo:** Executes the command with superuser/administrator privileges
-   • **yum:** The package manager used in RHEL-based Linux distributions
+- **yum:** The package manager used in RHEL-based Linux distributions
-   • **install:** The yum subcommand to install packages
+- **install:** The yum subcommand to install packages
-   • **-y**: Automatically answers "yes" to any prompts during installation
+- **-y**: Automatically answers "yes" to any prompts during installation
-   • **mariadb-server:** The package name for MariaDB database server
+- **mariadb-server:** The package name for MariaDB database server

 This command installs the MariaDB database server software on your system.
 MariaDB is an open-source relational database that's a fork of MySQL.

 2. sudo service mariadb start
-   • **sudo:** Executes the command with superuser privileges
+-  **sudo:** Executes the command with superuser privileges
-   • **service:** A command used to run a System V init script
+-  **service:** A command used to run a System V init script
-   • **mariadb:** The name of the service to manage
+-  **mariadb:** The name of the service to manage
-   • **start:** The action to perform on the service
+-  **start:** The action to perform on the service

 This command starts the MariaDB database service, making the database server active and ready to accept connections.

-After running these commands:
+**After running these commands:**

 • MariaDB server will be installed on your system
 • The MariaDB service will be running
 • You can connect to the database using the MySQL client